-5.17 ANADROMOUS FISH CONSERVATION ACT
+6.17 ANADROMOUS FISH CONSERVATION ACT

-This Act authorizes the Secretaries of the Interior and Commerce to enter into cooperative agreements with the States and other non-Federal interests for conservation, development, and enhancement of anadromous fish and to contribute up to 50 percent as the Federal share of the cost of carrying out such agreements.
-As this project is not receiving funding for these purposes, this Act does not apply.
+This act authorizes the Secretaries of the Interior and Commerce to enter into cooperative agreements with the States and other non-federal interests for conservation, development, and enhancement of anadromous fish and to contribute up to 50% as the Federal share of the cost of carrying out such agreements.
+As this project is not receiving funding for these purposes, this act does not apply.

-5.18 MIGRATORY BIRD TREATY ACT AND MIGRATORY BIRD CONSERVATION ACT

-Migratory birds would be minimally affected by dredging at the proposed sand source locations.
-The USACE will include our standard migratory bird protection requirements in the project plans and specifications and will require the Contractor to abide by those requirements.
+6.18 MIGRATORY BIRD TREATY ACT AND MIGRATORY BIRD CONSERVATION ACT specifications and will require the contractor to abide by those requirements.
 Renourishment activities at the beach placement site will be monitored at dawn or dusk daily during the nesting season to protect nesting migratory birds.
 If nesting activities occur within the construction area, appropriate buffers will be placed around nests to ensure their protection.
-The project is in compliance with these Acts.
+The project is in compliance with these acts.